Securing Justice for U.S. Victims of State-Sponsored Terrorism

 Marathon works to support advocacy efforts for victims of state-sponsored terrorism.

-Marathon Strategies works to support advocacy efforts for victims and families of state-sponsored terrorism, who have worked for decades to hold the nations behind international state-sponsored terrorist attacks, such as the U.S. Embassy bombings in Beirut and Nairobi, responsible for the attacks on American citizens and secure justice for the victims.
+Marathon Strategies works to support advocacy efforts for victims and families of state-sponsored terrorism, who have worked for decades to hold the nations behind international state-sponsored terrorist attacks, such as the U.S. Embassy bombings in Kenya and Nairobi, responsible for the attacks on American citizens and secure justice for the victims.
 While these “forgotten victims” and their families had won billions of dollars in federal court judgments against the nations responsible for such attacks, they had yet to receive compensation and secure justice from those nations despite decades of activism.